 The Royal Burgh of Tain

 The ancient town of Tain has a lot to offer and makes for a great overnight stop, or if you are on a tight schedule make sure you grab lunch at the amazing Platform 1684 restaurant.
 If you have time, park up and wander around the eclectic selection of independent shops, restaurants and hotels.

 To some the town is most famous for its internationally renowned 18-hole golf course designed by Tom Morris back in 1890, but there is so much more to explore.
 I recommend visiting Tain Through Time, a great little museum that show cases local history through images and other interesting exhibitions.

 If you happen to visit in the summer months, then you may be fortunate enough to experience the colourful Tain Gala or the traditional Highland Games.
 The gala normally takes place at the end of June and makes for a great family day out, with a fair, classic car display and live shows.
 Our kids loved be shown the big yellow sea rescue helicopter by the pilot.

 Glenmorangie Whisky Distillery

-Inside the visitors centre there is a massive range of whiskies and related gifts available to buy in the gift shop, but if you have the time, I highly recommend a tour.
+Inside the visitor’s centre, there is a massive range of whiskies and related gifts available to buy in the gift shop.
+However, if you have the time, we highly recommend going on a tour.